MicrosoftDocs/ai-builder/ai-builder-docs/predict-pwr-automate.md

    - Sentiment analysis: SentimentAnalysis model
    - Text recognition: TextRecognition model

 >[!NOTE]
 >
->To learn more about the input parameters of each model, refer to the documentation explaining how to use the selected model in the following documentation sections:
+>To learn more about the input and output parameters of each model, refer to the documentation explaining how to use the selected model in the following documentation sections:
 >- Use a custom AI Builder model in Power Automate
 >- Use a prebuilt AI Builder model in Power Automate